NetBox Branching Best Practices

 NetBox Branching allows you to create copies of NetBox's data model and alter them independently.
 Changes are reflected only within the branch you're working on until you decide to merge your branch into the main data model.

-It is important to understand how the underlying synchronize and merge functionality operates and how changes are applied to the main branch.
+It is important to understand how the underlying synchronize and merge functionality operates and how changes are applied to main.

-Branching works by replaying the NetBox ObjectChange log (changelog) in order, depending on the action:
+Branching works by replaying NetBox's ObjectChange log (changelog) in order, depending on the action:

 | Action | Description |